dooco/rock-paper-scissors-lizard-spock/README.md

 - Lighthouse analysis

 Lighthouse analysis scores quality in five categories; performance, best practice, SEO and qualification as a Progressive Web Application.
-The analysis was performed on the website on an incognito browser window (as suggested by Lighthouse) for bot mobile and desktop.
+The analysis was performed on the website on an incognito browser window (as suggested by Lighthouse) for both mobile and desktop.

 Lighthouse mobile results: